aurotripathy/training-with-noise-reduces-overfitting/README.md

 In many scenarios where we're learning from a small dataset, an overfitted model is a likely outcome.
 By that we mean, the model may perform OK on the training data but does not generalize very well to test data.

+In this example, we highlight a simple yet powerful way to reduce overfitting.

 ## The Dataset

 Our dataset has only 31 two-dimensional points distributed equally across two classes.
 I came across this dataset in Russell Reed's seminal book, _Neural_ _Smithing_ (page 282).
 To my knowledge the data isn't available on the internet, so I had to recreate it by hand (it was fun to work with a ruler and pencil).
 See my handiwork below.
 The two classes are represented by the '+' and 'o' symbols.